AAdeyinka22/Active-Directory-Simulation---CyberTech-Solutions/README.md

 - AD Domain Structure
 - GPO Editor Screenshot
 - PC joined to domain
-- Result of denied USB access
+- Result of Remove and Prevent access to the Shut Down, Restart, Sleep, and Hibernate commands

 ---